zinic/crawl/core.md

 The character is laying on the ground.
 While in this position, the following effects apply to the character:

-* Movement is limited to one hex per turn.
+* Movement is limited to one map cell per move action.
-* Ranged attacks receive a +1 modifier.
+* Ranged attacks receive a +2 modifier.
-* Melee attacks receive a -1 modifier.
+* Melee attacks receive a -2 modifier.
-* Defense rolls receive a -1 modifier.
+* Defense rolls receive a -2 modifier.

 #### Stunned